LimePay/docs/Getting-Started.md

 Whenever you create a Payment, you must provide the following data:
  - `vendor` - The Vendor who will charge the shopper's credit card and will receive the fiat funds.
  - `shopper` - The Shopper who will be charged
+ - `items` - Array of `item` objects, containing `description`, `amount` and `quantity`
  - `fundTXData` - This object represents the `token` and `ethers` amount that will be needed for the Payment to be executed.
+ - `genericTransactions` - This is an array of objects that represent a single generic transaction that the shopper will later on have to sign.
+The data in the `genericTransaction` consists of `gasPrice`, `gasLimit`, `to`, `functionName` and `params`.
+These parameters are used for validation of the signed transactions that will be sent from the UI, signed by the shopper.
+All properties should be strict equal (the properties provided when creating the payment and the data in the signed transaction once it is decoded) except for one - `gasPrice` - when we validate the gas price in the signed transaction, we have a buffer, for example if the provided gasPrice when creating the payment is `10000` but the transaction is signed with `11000` - the validation would not fail.

 If your payment requires for example `100 tokens X` and no `ethers` (meaning that you charge only with `tokens`), the value for `tokenAmount` must be set to `100` and the value for `ethersAmount` should be set to `Y` where `Y = gasPrice * required gas`.
 Simply put: the `token` and `ethers` are the amounts that we are going to fund the `shopper's` wallet with.
 If the values are not correct, after we fund the shopper and broadcast his _signed transactions_[[1](#1)] , they will fail.
 If the `ethers` amount is not enought for the execution of the shopper's _signed transactions_[[1](#1)]  - the payment will `fail`.